 Have you noticed that the people who are busiest get the most done?
 Parents are pretty damn busy.
 PTO groups raise tens of thousands of dollars per school, all done by parents.
 Kids’ sports leagues play games every week, and kids get to practices, have uniforms, and have snacks ready when they get there….because parents do the work.

 So why are you turning down the labor of willing volunteers?

 Many times, events in the Pagan community put volunteers to work in shifts, covering different portions of the needed work.
 Why is it so hard to imagine some sort of child friendly space that operates on the same principles?

 A while back, I read a book called Don’t Leave Your Friends Behind – it’s an interesting little anthology about social movements and how families are, were, or weren’t included.
-I strongly recommend that you read it if you run events or groups and wonder what to do about the families in your midst.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+I strongly recommend that you read it if you run events or groups and wonder what to do about the families in your midst.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio